24.3 Tabs vs. Spaces

 space extending to the next display tab stop.
 By default, there

-is one display tab stop every tab-width
+is one display tab stop every tab-width columns (the default is

 8).
 See How Text Is Displayed.